iTwin/itwinjs-core/docs/learning/ECSQLTutorial/ECSQLDataTypes.md

 > **Try it yourself**
 >
-> *Goal:* Return the ECEnumeration values for the ECEnumeration IsmLoadCase_LoadCause.
+> *Goal:* Return the ECEnumeration values for the ECEnumeration SectionType.
 The ECEnumeration values are stored in the array property [ECEnumerationDef.EnumValues](../ECDbMeta.ecschema.md#ecenumerationdef).
 >
 > *ECSQL*
 > ```sql
-> SELECT Name, EnumValues FROM meta.ECEnumerationDef WHERE Name='IsmLoadCase_LoadCause'
+> SELECT Name, EnumValues FROM meta.ECEnumerationDef WHERE Name='SectionType'
 > ```
 >
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT Name, EnumValues FROM meta.ECEnumerationDef WHERE Name='IsmLoadCase_LoadCause'"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT Name, EnumValues FROM meta.ECEnumerationDef WHERE Name='SectionType'"></iframe>

 You can find more ECSQL examples in the respective section of the [ECSQL Reference](../ECSQL.md#arrays).